lyudmilpetrov/client-side-free-ai/README.md

 3. Push `gh-pages` and enable Pages in the repository settings.

 The Vite config sets `base: "/client-side-free-ai/"` so asset URLs resolve correctly.

+# 1. Navigate to your repo root
+cd /path/to/your/repo

+# 2. Use subtree push (recommended for simplicity)
+git subtree push --prefix=subfolder-name origin gh-pages